scribani/game-critics/instructions.md

 7. Install all the gems with `bundle install`

-8. Execute the command `yarn install --check-files`

-9. Initialize your DB: `rails db:create db:migrate db:seed`
+8. Initialize your DB: `rails db:create db:migrate db:seed`

 ## About